TheLandfill/cpp_cli/README.md

     1. Currently, the program will convert strings into 0 if the argument takes a numeric argument.
        For example, `--prob=test` will set prob to 0.0, because prob is a double.
     1. Other examples will come up whenever I encounter more errors.
-1. Add example of template class specialization.
+1. Add example of template class specialization as specified in the section  in test program.
 1. Verify that this code runs on Mac.
 1. Add a help message for the test program.
 1. Add some sort of configuration file for the program to use in the case of a large number of arguments.